Who We Are

-- We helped 2,033 street, working and at-risk children
+- We’ve supported over 8,000 street, working, trafficked and at-risk children

-- Child labour in Pokhara reduced by 73%
+- We’ve helped reduced child labour in Pokhara by 73%

-- We provided health education to 1,224 young people
+- We’ve provided life skills training to 1,500 young people

-- 483 out-of-school children received tailored non-formal education
+- 2,700 out-of-school children have received tailored non-formal education

-- We provided protective shelter for 160 girl victims of sexual abuse
+- We’ve provided protective shelter for more than 300 girl victims of sexual abuse

-- 269 children were removed from the streets, labour or exploitative situations
+- 1,400 children have been removed from the streets, labour or exploitative situations and returned home

 Kidasha is a children’s charity that passionately believes that every child – irrespective of background, ethnicity or religion – should be safe from neglect, abuse or exploitation, and be given the best possible opportunities to fulfil their dreams.